Bite Investigation

 See your doctor for attention for any trauma due to an animal attack before considering the need for rabies vaccination.

 Your doctor, possibly in consultation with your state or local health department, will decide if you need a rabies vaccination.
-Decisions to start vaccination, known as postexposure prophylaxis (PEP), will be based on your type of exposure and the animal you were exposed to, as well as laboratory and surveillance information for the geographic area where the exposure occurred.
+Decisions to start vaccination, known as post exposure prophylaxis (PEP), will be based on your type of exposure and the animal you were exposed to, as well as laboratory and surveillance information for the geographic area where the exposure occurred.

-In the United States, postexposure prophylaxis consists of a regimen of one dose of immune globulin and four doses of rabies vaccine over a 14-day period.
+In the United States, post exposure prophylaxis consists of a regimen of one dose of immune globulin and four doses of rabies vaccine over a 14-day period.
 Rabies immune globulin and the first dose of rabies vaccine should be given by your health care provider as soon as possible after exposure.
 Additional doses or rabies vaccine should be given on days 3, 7, and 14 after the first vaccination.
 Current vaccines are relatively painless and are given in your arm, like a flu or tetanus vaccine.

 Wound Care